Enums

 fn main() {}

-NOTE: Only GraphQL object/interface fields and GraphQL enum values can be deprecated.
+NOTE: Only GraphQL object/interface/input object fields, arguments and GraphQL enum values can be deprecated.

 Ignoring